Part 1 - Annex of indicators

 Ashfield District rankings

 The UK Prosperity Index is an annually populated document, developed by the Legatum Institute.
-It consists of detailed data on levels of institutional, economic, and social well being across the 374 boroughs, council areas, local government districts, and unitary and local authorities that encompass the four nations of the UK.
+It consists of detailed data on levels of institutional, economic, and social well being across the 374 boroughs, council areas, local government districts, and unitary and local authorities that encompass the 4 nations of the UK.
 The Index is specifically designed to be a transformational tool that allows citizens, local authorities, regions, and government to sharpen their understanding of what is working, track their progress over time, and hold leaders to account.

 The aim is to see immediately where each district is under-performing, indicating where to focus bids for investment to make improvement in these areas.
 It also should be used to see where performance is higher (and celebrate its success with communities), and how best practice and collaboration can help the districts that have aspirations to improve.